Facts about Galileo Galilei

 Galileo Galilei Biography

-The Vatican officially recognized the validity of Galileo’s work in 1993...
-Galileo was a professor of mathematics at the University of Padua from 1592-1610...
-Others had invented very low-power telescopes before Galileo, but he refined and improved the idea so greatly that he is generally considered the inventor of the modern telescope.
+The Vatican officially recognized the validity of Galileo’s work in 1993… After being forced to renounce his beliefs that the Earth revolves around the sun, Galileo is said to have uttered the phrase “E pur si muove” — that is, “And yet it moves”… Others had invented very low-power telescopes before Galileo, but he refined and improved the idea so greatly that he is generally considered the inventor of the modern telescope.